 Sludge Thickening or Sludge Dewatering Centrifuge

-Livestock farm manure, municipal sewage, car washes, and oilfield drilling mud produce wastewater with high sludge content of up to 50%.
-The primary objective of such applications is to reduce the sludge volume to minimize handling and disposal costs.
-The recovered water is often clean enough to be reused or discharged with minimal environmental impact.
+Livestock farm manure, municipal sewage, car washes, and oilfield drilling mud often produce wastewater with sludge content as high as 50%.
+The primary goal is to reduce disposal volume and recover clean water suitable for reuse or safe environmental discharge.

 Clarifying Centrifuge for Mining Effluent